 This Report has been prepared by Grant Thornton UKLLP for our client TfGM in line with the terms and conditions of our Engagement Letter dated 28 June 2019 and its variation dated 18 November 2020.
+For

-For the avoidance of doubt, the terms and conditions of that engagement, including but not limited to the parties' respective liability, shall apply.
+Grant Thornton UK LLP 4 Have your say on the impact of Covid-19 on our proposals for the future of your buses the avoidance of doubt, the terms and conditions of that engagement, including but not limited to the parties' respective liability, shall apply.